SiliconLabs/bluetooth_stack_features/gatt_protocol/bluetooth_polymorphic_gatt_and_service_change_indications/readme.md

 1. Create a new *SoC-Empty* project for your device.

-2. Copy the attached *app_server.c* file into your project, and remove *app.c* from the project.
+2. Copy the attached *src/server/app.c* file into your project, replacing the original *app.c*.

 3. Open the Software Components and make the following changes: